Skip to main content

 The Mandate for a Reasonable Design

 How does a wellness program translate intent into meaningful health outcomes?
-The third requirement addresses this directly, insisting that the program must be to promote health or prevent disease.
+The third requirement addresses this directly, insisting that the program must be reasonably designed to promote health or prevent disease.
 This concept of “reasonable design” is a cornerstone of the regulation’s protective power.

 It is a safeguard against programs that might be discriminatory or ineffective.
 A reasonably designed program is one grounded in established clinical science.
 It has a legitimate chance of improving the health of its participants.